Marker-Inc-Korea/AutoRAG/README.md

 Making and evaluating all RAG modules is very time-consuming and hard to do.
 But without it, you will never know which RAG pipeline is the best for your own use-case.

-AutoRAG is a tool for finding optimal RAG pipeline for “your data.”
+AutoRAG is a tool for finding the optimal RAG pipeline for “your data.”
-You can evaluate various RAG modules automatically with your own evaluation data, and find the best RAG pipeline for your own use-case.
+You can evaluate various RAG modules automatically with your own evaluation data and find the best RAG pipeline for your own use-case.

 AutoRAG supports a simple way to evaluate many RAG module combinations.